-Fall brings spectacular scenery and the annual elk mating season where huge bull elk battle for their harems with eerie, echoing bugles across wide valleys.
-The West Yellowstone area is at its best for hiking, scenery, fishing and wildlife watching.
+The season brings spectacular scenery and the annual elk mating season where huge bull elk battle for their harems with eerie, echoing bugles across wide valleys.
+Bears enter into a state of hyperphagia, eating as much as they can in anticipation of the coming winter.

 There are several scenic drives around the Yellowstone area as well, where one has the opportunity to view wildlife, capture gorgeous photographs and see the area at its most colorful.

 Whether you are looking to stay in a historic hotel, intimate bed & breakfast, cabin, or guest ranch West Yellowstone offers a wide variety of lodging options.

 There are so many restaurants in the West Yellowstone area, you’re sure to find something to satisfy your every craving.
 Whether you are looking for good 'ol home cookin' from the Old West or regional specialties, like elk, bison, and trout, the possibilities are endless.

 West Yellowstone Ski Education Foundation Golf Tournament - September 13

 West Yellowstone Foundation Happening Celebration – September 19

 West Yellowstone-Old Faithful Cycle Tour - September 19

 Yellowstone Rendezvous Trail Run - September 26